microsoft/WhatTheHack/xxx-SynapseAndDatabricks/Student/Challenge-02.md

 - __Partitioning and Sharding__
   Although optional for this challenge, this is highly recommended for more production focused use cases.
 Making sure the data is appropriately physically arranged ensures efficient access when doing ad-hoc analysis or when pulling to the Gold Layer.

 The above steps can be achieved using Azure Databricks Spark/SQL or Azure Synapse Pipelines.
-__Bonus Challenge__ Brainstorm about how Azure Databricks and Azure Synapse can work together to help deliver this use case more efficiently.
+__Bonus Challenge__: Brainstorm about how Azure Databricks and Azure Synapse can work together to help deliver this use case more efficiently.

 ## Success Criteria
 To complete this challenge successfully, you should be able to: